 I met a renowned SME food manufacturer last month and asked the Managing Director what the vision for the company is.
 He stumbled before replying that they want to sell more of their products through food service.
 This really isn’t a vision and is very unlikely to woo any high calibre talent.
 Do you think this vision would entice the very best talent currently employed by his competitors?

 Can be viewed as a mundane piece of work but a detailed job description provides value both internally and to ensure potential candidates really understand what will be expected of them.
 Internally it should be a document you can use as part of the performance appraisal process and so objectivity is key.
 Externally it allows candidates to understand what the role entails, whether they have the skills and experience to succeed and indeed whether it meets their career plan.

 3. Candidate Profile

-This is the most critical piece of information for an Executive Search Consultant.
-In addition to qualifications and the experience you need to achieve your Vision, the Candidate Profile needs to focus specifically on the behaviours you want to secure.
-What type of Leader do you need, an autocrat, empowering and inspirational, an introvert or an extrovert?
+This is the most critical piece of information for an executive search consultant.
+In addition to qualifications and the experience you need to achieve your vision, the candidate profile needs to focus specifically on the behaviours you want to secure.
+What type of leader do you need, an autocrat, empowering and inspirational, an introvert or an extrovert?
 Do you want a process led perfectionist or an entrepreneurial genius?
-The popularity of behaviourally led recruitment is growing fast and evidence suggests that recruiting the right behaviours and character generates more business success than focusing on the experience someone can bring to your organisation.
+The popularity of behaviour-led recruitment is growing fast and evidence suggests that recruiting the right behaviours and character generates more business success than focusing on the experience someone can bring to your organisation.
 As the Managing Director of Collingwood, we recruit against behaviours and have reaped the rewards from this change of approach during the last 12 months.

 4. Remuneration Package